South Carolina Workers’ Compensation Lawyers

 We understand that suffering an injury due to a work-related injury is stressful and overwhelming.
 If you need legal advice on your workers’ compensation claim or were denied benefits and want to appeal, we can help.
 Our team has handled many workers’ comp claims to help injured workers receive the benefits they are rightfully owed.
 These claims must be filed by the set deadlines in order to increase your chances of receiving benefits.
 If you wait to file a claim for your work-related injury, you may damage any potential benefits you’re entitled to receive.

-Harris and Graves is one of the premier personal injury law firms in South Carolina with offices in Greenville, Columbia, Spartanburg, Rock Hill, and Florence.
+Harris and Graves is an experienced personal injury law firm in South Carolina with offices in Greenville, Columbia, Spartanburg, Rock Hill, and Florence.
 Our law firm has been serving South Carolina since 1977 and handles cases such as car accidents, truck accidents, motorcycle accidents, and wrongful death.
 We have the experience and knowledge to help you navigate the complex workers’ compensation system.
 You don’t have to handle it alone.

 To schedule a consultation with one of our practicing attorneys, please give us a call at (805) 764-2976, or complete our inquiry contact form.
 We are ready to help you with your workers’ compensation claim.